-Prior to the start of construction, crews should be educated regarding the contents of the ISMCP to ensure that their activities on site comply with the BMPs outlined in it.
-Monitoring should be conducted throughout the duration of the Project to ensure that the ISMCP is being implemented appropriately and that the goals outlined in it are being met.
+Prior to the start of construction, Excelsior Energy Center, LLC, in coordination with the Environmental Monitor, will conduct mandatory environmental training sessions for contractors and subcontractors before they begin work on the Project.
+The purpose of this training will be to explain the environmental compliance program in detail and assure that all personnel on site are aware of the environmental requirements for construction of the Project.
+Additionally, crews will be educated regarding the contents of the ISMCP to ensure that their activities on site comply with the BMPs outlined in section 4.0 and that they are familiar with the invasive species present as outlined in section 2.0 and 3.0.
+Monitoring will be conducted throughout the duration of the Project to ensure that the ISMCP is being implemented appropriately and that the goals outlined in it are being met.
 It is important to note that invasive species identified on site prior to construction are likely to spread even in the absence of further human intervention.
 It is therefore necessary to distinguish between natural movement of invasive species and anthropogenic movement caused by Project related construction activities.
 The ISMCP goal of a zero-net increase in the number of invasive species present and their distribution in the Project Area is based on the potential anthropogenic spread.

-Post-construction invasive species monitoring will be conducted for a period of no less than five years following completion of Project related activities on site.
+Post-construction invasive species monitoring will be conducted for a period of no less than five years following completion of Project related construction activities on site.
 More specifically, Excelsior Energy Center, LLC proposes that the post-construction monitoring of invasive species will be conducted in year one, year three, and year five following completion of construction and restoration.
 This is to ensure that ISMCP goals are met, as germination and spread of invasive species can continue long after construction activities have concluded.
-Movement of invasive species, as identified by visual inspection of a qualified biologist, will be treated in accordance with the control measures listed above, as deemed appropriate based on the characteristics of the invasive species.
+To achieve the goal of a zero-net increase in the number of invasive species present in the Project Area and no new locations of existing invasive species in the Project Area resulting from Project construction or operation, both the Post-construction Monitoring Plan and Adaptive Management Plan (if necessary) will be based on the Invasive Plant Species Survey Baseline Report (Baseline Species Report).
+A qualified biologist, on behalf of the Applicant, will monitor the area to determine the movement of invasive species through a visual inspection and compare to the Baseline Species Report.
+If the spread or new occurrences of invasive species is observed by the qualified biologist, these instances will be treated in accordance with the control measures listed above, as deemed appropriate based on the characteristics of the invasive species.
 Interim reports will be produced for each year of monitoring, and a final report will be prepared detailing the success of the ISMCP.
-Reports will be provided to the NYSDEC.
-Evaluation of measures implemented will be completed following each monitoring period, and adaptive management employed where appropriate to ensure objectives of the ISMCP are met.
+Reports will be provided to the NYSDEC, DPS, the Town, and AGM.
+Evaluation of measures implemented will be completed following each monitoring period, and an adaptive management plan will be employed where appropriate to ensure objectives of the ISMCP are met.
 Failure to meet the goals of the ISMCP will result in revision of the control plan and extension of the post construction monitoring phase for a period of two years from implementation of the revised plan.
+If it is determined that the goals of the 5-Year post-construction monitoring plan are not being met, DPS, NYSDEC, the Town, AGM, and the Applicant can meet to determine appropriate adaptive management actions, revisions to the post-construction monitoring plan, or mitigations measures, as necessary.